ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% mefig "1907-06-13-bcc" "700" /%}}

-Emily, along with many of the others baptized with her, became immediately involved in church activities.
-She was a Sunday School teacher, and possibly taught classes specifically for adults.
+Emily, along with many of the others baptized with her, immediately became deeply involved in church activities, a level of commitment they would sustain the rest of their lives.
+Emily was a Sunday School teacher, and possibly taught classes specifically for adults.
 There are newspaper accounts detailed below of her organizing bible study groups and prayer meetings in her home.
+In the following report, dated the eve of Edward's death, we see that in the months immediately after joining the church, Emily taught a class with an average attendance of five students:

 {{% mefig "1907-12-31-bcc-sunday-school" "400" /%}}